tarantool/doc/doc/1.10/book/replication/repl_add_instances.rst

   data-change operations on the instance.
 After launch, master #3 will act as a replica until it retrieves all data from the other masters in the replica set.

-After we launch mastere #3, it gets connected to the other master instances and retrieves their write-ahead-log and snapshot files:
+After we launch master #3, it gets connected to the other master instances and retrieves their write-ahead-log and snapshot files:

 .. code-block:: console